esim1/GIS_Somerset_WDC/index.md

 ## The Social Landscape of Industrial Redevelopment

 Franklin's current and proposed warehouses (illustrated in red below) are located in block groups with lower income levels and lower population density.
-The densest population center is in the neighboring municipalities of South Bound Brook and Manville.
+The densest population centers are in the neighboring municipalities of South Bound Brook and Manville.

 ![sm2](https://user-images.githubusercontent.com/96669714/208324555-b29d7bf6-1e2c-42dc-b723-6533f439cae0.png)
 <br><i>U.S. Census Bureau, American Community Survey (2015-2019) 5-Year Estimates.</i>